isomerpages/moe-evergreenpri/_our-processes-and-programmes/Mother Tongue Department/Tamil Language.md

 *   Structured and customised programmes to stretch the potential of the higher progress students.
 *   Reading Programme.
 *   Customised (Differentiated) worksheets/learning package that cater to student’s areas of concerns/focus.
-*     In-house enrichment courses (Creative Writing and e-Oral Workshop).
+*   &nbsp; In-house enrichment courses (Creative Writing and e-Oral Workshop).
 *   Learning Journeys for students (Local).

 2\.
 To arouse student’s interest in the languages through active participation in department activities